IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Method

 \subsection{Inter-domain Mixing}

-Inter-domain mixing is applied as a strong perturbation technique within the proposed framework on the source and target domain, as shown in Fig.~\ref{overview}.
+Inter-domain mixing is applied as a strong perturbation technique within the proposed framework on the source and target domain, as shown in Figure~\ref{overview}.

-The choice of mixing strategy is not restricted to any specific method.
-In this paper, we choose ClassMix \cite{olsson2021classmix}.
+In this paper, we choose ClassMix~\cite{olsson2021classmix} as the mixing technique.
 The input of inter-domain mixing are source and unlabeled target data, and that is implemented as follow: (1) Source image $x_i^s$ and unlabeled target image $x_i^u$ are randomly sampled from $D_s$ and $D_u$ respectively.
 (2) $x_i^u$ with almost no disturbance is fed into the teacher network to get prediction $\hat{y}_i^u$, which can be regarded as pseudo label.
 (3) Randomly select half of the categories in $y_i^s$, and generate the binary mask $M_1$ corresponding to the half categories.
 The binary mask $M_1$ contains 1 values in chosen pixels and 0 values otherwise.
 (4) Utilize the binary mask $M_1$ with a value of 1 to denote the selection of pixels from $x_i^s$ and a value of 0 to indicate the selection of pixels from $x_i^u$.
 The selected pixels are used to generate inter-domain mixing image $x_i^{inter}$, and the generation process of $y_i^{inter}$ is similar.
 (5) $x_i^{inter}$ is fed into the student network to generate the mixed prediction.

 The process of using $M_1$ to generate inter-domain mixing image can be formulated as:

 where $\odot$ denotes element-wise multiplication.